ibexa/documentation-developer/docs/tutorials/extending_admin_ui/1_creating_a_dashboard_tab.md

-# Step 1 - Creating a Dashboard tab
+# Step 1 - Creating a My dashboard tab

-The Dashboard is the front page that you visit after logging in to the Back Office.
+**My dashboard** is the front page that you visit after logging in to the Back Office.
 You can also get to it from any other page by selecting the site logo in the top left corner.
-By default, the Dashboard contains following blocks: "My content" and "Common content", which list Content items and Media.
+By default, the **My dashboard** page contains following blocks: "My content" and "Common content", which list Content items and Media.

 ![Unmodified dashboard](img/dashboard.png)

-In this step you will add a new tab to the "Common content" block in the Dashboard.
+In this step you will add a new tab to the "Common content" block in the dashboard.
 This tab, called "Articles", will list ten most recently modified Content items of the Content Type `article`.

 !!! tip